umang-sinha/bitbloom/README.md

 - ```(*BloomFilter) EstimatedFillRatio() float64```

-Returns the estimated fill ratio of the Bloom filter.
+Returns the theoretical fill ratio of the Bloom filter.

 - ```(*BloomFilter) ActualFillRatio() float64```